 But, while these figures can really warm the heart, it is important not to let your good virtue get in the way of your own financial needs.
 In other words, make sure you are in a comfortable financial position to be able to make a monetary donation.

-With Christmas around the corner (December is the biggest month for giving), here are some of my tips on how to work out how much to give:
+With Christmas around the corner (December is the biggest month for giving), here are some tips on how to work out how much to give.

 1. Work out why you want to give

 Knowing why you want to give will help you to choose who and how to give in a meaningful way.
 Often it’s reflecting on our own lifestyle and health that makes us want to share this fortune with others.
 Or it maybe because you feel all lives are worth saving and we are global citizens and want to make the world a better place.

 If you’re hoping for a tax deduction from your donation, remember that the donation is only tax deductible if the charity has been approved.
 You can check whether a charity has been approved on the IRD website.
 To claim your tax credit you need to complete an IR526 and send it to the Inland Revenue Department with your donation receipt within four years of making the donation.You cannot claim credits for donations that exceed your total annual taxable income, according to the Philanthropy New Zealand website.